Separable commutative algebras in equivariant homotopy theory: The classification result

 Given a finite $G$-set $X$, we can form the commutative algebra $\mathbb{D}(\Sigma_+^\infty X) \in \CAlg(\Sp_G)$.
 Since separability can be checked in the homotopy category, it follows from \cite[Theorem 1.1]{Balmer_Ambrogio_Sanders} that the commutative algebra $\mathbb{D}(\Sigma_+^\infty X)$ is separable in $\Sp_G$.
 Given $R \in\CAlg(\Sp_G)$, there is a base change functor

 which is symmetric monoidal.
 We let $R^X$ denote the image of $\mathbb{D}(\Sigma_+^\infty X)$ under this functor, and observe that $R^X$ is a separable commutative algebra which is compact as an $R$-module.
-We therefore obtain a functor of groupoids
+We therefore obtain a functor

-More generally, given a family $\cat F$ of subgroups of $G$, we have a functor
+More generally, given a family $\cat F$ of subgroups of $G$, we have a functor $R^{(-)}_{/\cat F} $: